Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Numerical simulations

-In the top-right and bottom-right panels of Figure \ref{fig:sizeinterior} we plot the rejection rates obtained using the modified WMW test with $\tau_n=.75$ and the Donald-Hsu test with tuning parameter $-.139$ (the latter superimposed with asterisks) as a function of the parameter $\gamma$ for the ODC families in the top-left and bottom-left panels.
-In the top-right panel we see that the rejection rate for the Donald-Hsu test does not share the interesting non-monotone behavior exhibited by the modified WMW test, and instead drops quickly to zero as we raise $\gamma$ above zero.
-On the other hand, we see in the bottom-left panel that the Donald-Hsu test is more successful than the WMW test in maintaining a rejection rate close to the nominal level on the boundary of the null, at least for the family of ODCs considered here.
+In the top-right and bottom-right panels of \cref{fig:sizeinterior} we plot the rejection frequencies obtained using the modified WMW test with $\tau_n=.75$ and the DH test with tuning parameter $-.139$ (the latter superimposed with asterisks) as a function of the parameter $\gamma$ for the P-P curves in the top-left and bottom-left panels.
+In the top-right panel we see that the rejection frequencies for the DH test do not share the interesting non-monotone behavior exhibited by the modified WMW test, and instead drop quickly to zero as we raise $\gamma$ above zero.
+On the other hand, we see in the bottom-right panel that the DH test is more successful than the WMW test in maintaining a rejection frequency close to the nominal level on the boundary of the null, at least for the family of P-P curves considered here.